List of A Song of Ice and Fire characters: House Targaryen

-In Martin's fictional universe, House Targaryen ruled the Seven Kingdoms as Kings of the Andals, the Rhoynar, and the First Men, and as Lords of the crownlands for nearly 300 years.
-Seventeen Targaryen kings held royal court in King's Landing.
-Its coat of arms shows a red, three-headed dragon breathing fire on a black field, and its words are Fire and Blood.
-The Targaryen dynasty ended with the death of Aerys II, known as the Mad King, during Robert’s Rebellion, which overthrew the Targaryens and placed House Baratheon on the throne.
-Aerys II’s two surviving children, Viserys and Daenerys, fled into exile in the Free Cities of Essos.
+In Martin's fictional universe, House Targaryen ruled the Seven Kingdoms for nearly 300 years.
+Seventeen Targaryen kings (and de facto one queen) held royal court in King's Landing.
+Its coat of arms shows a red, three-headed, two-legged dragon breathing fire on a black field, and its words are Fire and Blood.
+The Targaryen dynasty ended with the death of Aerys II, known as the Mad King, during Robert's Rebellion, which overthrew the Targaryens and placed House Baratheon on the throne.
+Aerys II's two surviving children, Viserys and Daenerys, fled into exile in the Free Cities of Essos.

 The Targaryens originally came from Valyria on the continent of Essos, one of forty Dragonlord families in the Valyrian Freehold, but not the most powerful.
-Before Valyria was destroyed, the Targaryens left for Dragonstone, the westernmost outpost of their empire.
-A century after the Valyrian "Doom", Aegon I Targaryen was approached by an alliance of some of the Free Cities against Volantis, Valyria's oldest colony, who sought to rebuild the Freehold under their rule, which Aegon consented to before defeating Volantis with his dragon, Balerion.
-With the Valyrian Freehold broken, Aegon turned west towards Westeros, intent on uniting the Seven Kingdoms under one ruler, with Dragonstone being the perfect staging point for his conquest, due to having deep waters for his fleet and within range of the continent.
+Before Valyria was destroyed, the Targaryens left for Dragonstone, the westernmost outpost of their empire, following a dream by one of their ancestors, Daenys Targaryen, also known as Daenys "The Dreamer".
+A century after the Valyrian "Doom", Aegon I Targaryen was approached by an alliance of some of the Free Cities against Volantis, Valyria's oldest colony, which sought to rebuild the Freehold under their rule, which Aegon consented to before defeating Volantis with his dragon, Balerion.
+With the Valyrian Freehold broken, Aegon turned west towards Westeros, intent on uniting the Seven Kingdoms under one ruler, with Dragonstone being the perfect staging point for his conquest, due to having deep waters for his fleet and being within range of the continent.
 With the aid of his sister-wives, Rhaenys and Visenya, the Targaryens, using their three dragons, successfully conquered six of the Seven Kingdoms by destroying defiant houses and making subjects of submissive ones, with the seventh one peacefully joining the realm through marriage.
 Aegon built the Iron Throne with his enemies' swords and his dragon's flame, building the Red Keep as his seat and King's Landing as his new capital.

 The Targaryen dragons were the last known to exist and died out long before the events of A Game of Thrones.
 People of Targaryen ancestry, referred to as "blood of the dragon", tend to have silver-blonde hair and amethyst eyes.

 Fifteen years before the events of the series, the Targaryens were deposed in Robert's Rebellion, with the last two fleeing to Essos.